White Sands (film): Reception

-On Rotten Tomatoes, 44% of 16 critics reviews were positive, and the average rating was 5.10/10.
+On Rotten Tomatoes, 47% of 17 critics reviews were positive, and the average rating was 5.10/10.
 Metacritic assigned the film a weighted average score of 46 out of 100, based on 22 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Peter Travers of Rolling Stone wrote that the storyline was both predictable and, when Lennox is revealed to be a CIA agent, utterly confusing.
 Desson Howe of The Washington Post wrote that it is never really explained why Dafoe's character has this obsession to find out the truth about Bob's death, or the various other unexplained oddities that occur in the film, such as the fact that Mastrantonio falls in love with Dafoe's character for no apparent reason.

 Leonard Maltin gave the film two stars and called it "competently performed (even by Rourke) but with little else to distinguish it from dozens of its ilk”.

 The film grossed $9 million in the United States and Canada and $18 million worldwide.

+Writer Daniel Pyne called it "a very complex, dark thriller set in the Southwest.
+Well-received, but not really — it was too challenging; it was too much.
+I got complaints from people that it was too hard to read.
+It took them two hours; they wanted to be able to read it in fortyfive minutes by their pool."

 Home media

-The film is available on DVD with a few special options.
-It includes English- and French-language and subtitle options, a filmography of some of the cast, and trailers for this and a few other films by Morgan Creek.
+The film is available on DVD with a few special options: English- and French-language and subtitle options, a filmography of some of the cast and trailers for this and a few other films produced by Morgan Creek.
 It was released on Blu-ray from Sony Pictures Home Entertainment on April 23, 2019.